FilippoRanza/make-latex/README.md

 This action let you compile a latex document and upload the compiled file on discord, using a webhook.

-In order to compile the document you nedd to write a Makefile that will be used by the action to compile the document.
+In order to compile the document you need to write a Makefile that will be used by the action to compile the document.
 At the current time this is the only way to compile the document.